matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 1. Transportation (Yusō)

-In manufacturing, transportation waste is unnecessary movement of materials.
-In software, it’s unnecessary handoffs between teams, tools, or environments.
+In manufacturing, transportation waste is the unnecessary movement of materials — moving parts without improving them.
+In software, it’s the same pattern made invisible: unnecessary handoffs between people, tools, or environments.

+Every transfer adds friction and risk.
+Knowledge gets diluted, priorities drift, and work waits for permission to move.
+The cost isn’t just time — it’s lost clarity, context, and momentum.

-Every handoff introduces delay, confusion, and risk.
-Reducing “transportation” means shortening the path from idea to running code.
+Reducing transportation means shortening the path from idea to running code and giving teams direct ownership of outcomes.

 ### How to reduce waste